mohamedAlHammoud/Home_inventory/readme.md

-This admin/user application that allows a user to add inventory to their name, edit the items, edit their personal information as well.
+This is an admin/user application that allows a user to add inventory to their name, edit the items, edit their personal information as well.
 The admin on the other hand has much more responsibilties and action available to them.

 This is the homepage of the Admin: